-CME, Where Institutions Trade Bitcoin, Flipped Binance in Futures Volumes.
+CME, Where Institutions Trade Bitcoin Futures, Flipped Binance.
 Is That as Bullish as It Sounds?

 See also: Ethereum Futures Are Now Trading on CME

 Don’t just take my word for it, CoinDesk’s markets guru Omkar Godbole said CME is “considered a proxy for institutional activity” in crypto, on CoinDesk TV’s “First Mover.”
 “What we are seeing right now is a good old pump of open interest on the CME futures,” he said.
+Open interest refers to the dollar value of existing futures contracts.

 Perhaps this interest is being driven by bitcoin’s price, which has rallied over 100% year-to-date, and institutions want a little bit of the action.
 Or, it’s because they are taking bets that the narratives around a potential spot bitcoin exchange-traded fund (ETF) being listed by year’s end or the Bitcoin halving on the docket for next year will spur even more buying.

-Note: CORRECTION (NOV.
-10, 2023 – 20:20 UTC): The open interest in, not volumes of, CME's bitcoin futures has surpassed Binance.
-Corrects in the headline and throughout.